ArmaanMahajan/text_summarizer/README.md

 samples, guidance on mobile development, and a full API reference.

 ## To do
-1. Pasting text doesn't work on emulator
+1. Pasting text doesn't work on emulator- Done
-2. UI needs to be updated before summarization comes
+2. UI needs to be updated before summarization comes- Done
 3. Fill in rest of space with a widget surrounding the summary